Breakfast at the Gallops

 This will be an opportunity to observe juveniles who are preparing to go to the races

 and older campaigners, work before leaving to go to the racetrack.
-Local trainer
+Local trainers will

 A light breakfast will be served.
 Those in attendance should enter the Two Notch Road entrance that is closest to Audubon Drive.
 Vehicles must stop for all horses.